This article provides a brief overview of technology in MicroStation CONNECT …

 VBA support for Item Types arrived with MicroStation CONNECT Update 10.
 See the following class descriptions in VBA help …

 This article about AreaAnnotator CONNECT Edition™ shows how Item Types help obtain reports about area features in a DGN model.

 There's a useful table in MicroStation CONNECT help that compares various annotation technologies, including Item Types and Text Fields.
 To find this table in MicroStation help, search for Comparing Text Field, Label, Note, Table, Report, Item, Item Type, and Item Sets.

 MicroStation CONNECT help is available on line.
 Here's that comparison table in MicroStation Help.

 To dispel confusion, Item Sets are an earlier and different technology.
 They are unrelated to Item Types other than having a similar name.

 Item Types, new to MicroStation CONNECT, are meta data that define data types.
 In other words, a schema.
+An Item Type has a name and a number of properties.
+Each property has a name and a data type (e.g. Text, Integer, Number).
 Item Types are not graphic elements; rather, they represent a MicroStation capability for storing structured alpha-numeric data on an object.
-Item data can be attached to an element, reference or DGN model.
+Item data can be attached to an element, DGN model or DGN file.
 Bentley Systems terminology for data stored in Item Types includes 'business data' and 'EC Schema data'.